 Introduction To St. Maarten

-Divided between the French and the Dutch and while each section retains its uniqueness, there is a marvellous harmony between the two.
+St. Maarten cultural attractions are divided between the French and the Dutch.
+Each section retains its uniqueness, there is a marvelous harmony between the two.
 The French side offer great shopping, excellent cuisine and secluded beaches – a Gaelic experience.

 The Dutch side is more informal and is a busy cruise port and is bustling with activity.
 A perfect marriage of cultures, the visitor will find much to see and do.
 Explore the island, visit the sites of interest, enjoy relaxing on the beaches or participate in activity such as sailing, diving and deep-sea fishing.
 Best of two worlds!!!